 As for the Sleep Problems…

 The main thing is to not create any long-term sleep problems by creating new bad habits during this transition period.
 If you’re not cool with older siblings in the room (can’t blame ya), then don’t let that become a habit.
-This scary phase of having to adjust to a new sibling is short-term, but untenable sleep habits can continue.
+This scary phase of helping a 2 year old adjust to a new baby is short-term, but untenable sleep habits can continue.